-Langres is a French cow’s milk cheese that originated from the plateau of Langres in the region of the Champagne Ardenne, France.
+Langres cheese is a French cow’s milk cheese that originated from the plateau of Langres in the region of the Champagne Ardenne, France.
 Since 1919, the cheese has been granted AOC designation.

 Overall, the firm pate melts in the mouth, leaving a complex taste.
-After 5 weeks of maturation, it is consumed between May and August but it also tastes excellent from March through December.
+After 5 weeks of maturation, you can enjoy this cheese between May and August but it also tastes excellent from March through December.

 Langres declared CDO (Certified Designation of Origin) in 1991 then PDO (Protected Designation of Origin) in 2012.